Love Me (The 1975 song): Critical reception

 In their review of "Love Me", the editorial staff of DIY called the song "massive" and said it represents a huge statement from the band, praising the "spiky, Prince-aping guitar work and unabashed [1980s] love".
 Gluckin called the track an education in pop guitar, highlighting Hann's Bowie-esque guitar solo for giving it its "particular muscle".
 Jordyn Halpern of Euphoria Magazine praised Healy's "genius" vocal experimentation, saying the singer channels Prince, while describing "Love Me" as "the mesh of sheer talent and cockiness that lets us all fall in love with [t]he 1975 in a way we never could before".
 Billboard editor Nick Williams lauded Healy's newfound embrace of a "rock-star growl", deeming the song an impressive coming-of-age change that deviates from the teen-rock of the band's prior catalogue.
 Similarly, Sam Murphy of Music Feeds noted the track shifted the 1975's sound toward pop music, while praising the funky guitars and a 1980s-influenced beat, deeming it an "ear worm".

 Gormely deemed "Love Me" one of the two pillars from I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, calling it "insanely infectious".
 Sean Adams of Drowned in Sound said the song contains "anthemic magic".
 Chatterjee felt the track is a "shock to the system from a band that can be famously solemn", while highlighting its "fun" nature.
 Brennan said "Love Me" is "[desperate] to be liked, and, strangely enough, it is sort of likable", while writing its flamboyance displays a willingness to crash and burn.
 Mitch Mosk of Atwood Magazine highlighted the song's energy and self-awareness, calling it "an entity unto itself" that is new, polished and different.
 Snapes praised the "zeitgeist-capturing" couplet "I'm just with my friends online and there's things we'd like to change", noting that the track's lyrics make Healy "sound like the trustafarian street poet that he already slightly resembles".
 Andy Baber of musicOMH praised the "bold" chorus and called "Love Me" a "funky" stylistic curveball, saying it demonstrates the band's desire to push the boundaries of their sound.

 Commercial performance

 In the 1975's native United Kingdom, the song peaked at number 20 on the UK Singles Chart and number ten in Scotland.
-"Love Me" was later certified silver in the UK by the British Phonographic Industry (BPI), denoting sales of over 200,000 units.
+"Love Me" was later certified gold in the UK by the British Phonographic Industry (BPI), denoting sales of over 400,000 units.
 Elsewhere in Europe, it reached number 42 in Ireland.
 In the United States, "Love Me" peaked at number 7 on the US Billboard Hot Rock & Alternative Songs chart and reached number 90 on its year-end edition.
 Additionally, the song peaked at number 26 on the US Billboard Rock Airplay chart and number 100 on the US Billboard Hot 100 chart.
 Elsewhere in North America, the track reached number 32 on the Billboard Canada Rock Songs chart.
 In Australia, "Love Me" peaked at number 35.